 Cosmetic surgery is not cheap, particularly because it is not covered by most health insurance policies.
 Certain procedures such as a breast reduction or an abdominoplasty (tummy tuck), rhinoplasty (nose job) maybe covered based on their medical necessity.
 Such procedures need to have clear documentation and often be pre-approved for the insurance company to pay.
-As a result, an increasing number of men and women are considering traveling abroad to get their procedures done due to the lower costs.
+As a result, an increasing number of men and women are considering getting plastic surgery outside the United States, due to the lower costs.
 While taking this step is tempting, you should know about the significant dangers involved.

 With any surgery, there are always risks including bleeding, excessive pain and infection.
 Even without any of these surgical risks becoming a reality, communicating your post-operative concerns about your healing process is very important.
 Do you want to rely upon email communication as you deal with your healing process?
 Can you imagine your potential anxiety waiting for a reply as you have a healing concern?
-If you have your procedure done in a country other the United States where you live, by a facelift specialist you barely know, you might have a difficult time communicating your concerns about any post-surgical complications or dealing with the post-treatment care you need.
+If you have plastic surgery outside the United States by a facelift specialist you barely know, you might have a difficult time communicating your concerns about any post-surgical complications or dealing with the post-treatment care you need.
 Language barriers can make these situations even more difficult and potentially life-threatening.

 Are You Really Receiving What You Expected?